Philippines warns of 'explosive eruption' after Taal Volcano spews ash near Manila - Local News 8

 The Philippine Institute of Volcanology and Seismology (PHIVOLCS) has raised the alert level to four, meaning an “explosive eruption” could happen in the coming hours or days.
 Its highest alert level is five, indicating an eruption is taking place.

+There are two zones of concern around the volcano, according to the United Nations Office for the Coordination of Humanitarian Affairs (OCHA).
+Around 459,000 people reside within a danger zone with a 14-kilometer (8.7 miles) radius around the volcano, according to a map by the agency, while more than 930,000 people live in a wider 17-kilometer (10.5 miles) danger zone.

-PHIVOLCS has requested a “total evacuation” of everyone within a 17-kilometer (10.5 miles) radius around the volcano.
-This area, considered a volcanic danger zone, is home to more than 450,000 residents, according to the United Nations Office for the Coordination of Humanitarian Affairs.
+PHIVOLCS has urged a “total evacuation” of everyone within the 17-kilometer radius around the volcano.

-Aid organizations like the Red Cross are also assisting by sending rescue vehicles and supplies.
+Photos from the aftermath on Sunday show ash mixing with rain, creating a thick black sludge that blanketed cars, streets, and homes in some towns.
+Ash is even heavier than snow, meaning excessive pile-ups, especially when mixed with rain, can cause roofs to collapse.

+Apart from immediate health hazards and structural damage, a potential eruption could also bring long-term consequences for the area’s economy.

 The volcano is surrounded by a lake, which is a popular attraction — meaning many of the towns in the vicinity are tourism hot spots.
-There are several amusement parks, lakeside resorts and yacht clubs within the 17-kilometer evacuation radius.
+There are several amusement parks, lakeside resorts and yacht clubs within 17-kilometer zone.

 The holiday town of Tagaytay, which lies close to the water’s edge, is a popular getaway for Manila residents who often take boats onto the lake and hike up the volcano.